ant-design/ant-design/docs/react/migration-v4.en-US.md

 - Removed the `lazy` attribute of Transfer, which did not really optimize the effect.
 - Removed `combobox` mode, please use `AutoComplete` instead.
 - Removed the `rowSelection.hideDefaultSelections` property of Table, please use `SELECTION_ALL` and `SELECTION_INVERT` in `rowSelection.selections` instead, [Custom Selection](/components/table/#components-table-demo-row-selection-custom).
-- Removed Button.Group, please use `Space` instead.
+- Deprecated Button.Group, please use `Space` instead.

 #### Icon upgrade